-One of our main aims at Coulter Primary School is to build on and consolidate the already strong, supportive links with our parents and the wider community.
-It cannot be over stressed important it is that you, as parents, feel welcome to come to the school at any time to concerns you may have about your children.
+One of our main aims at Coulter Primary School is to build on and consolidate the already supportive links with our parents and the wider community.
+It cannot be over stressed important it is that you, as parents, feel welcome to come to the school at any time to discuss concerns you may have about your children.
 There are two formal Parents' Evening in November and May.
 These meetings, give you the opportunity to discuss your child's progress with the class teacher.
-There is also a Learn with child open afternoon in February.
+There is strona.